 But Further Steps Needed to Bring Justice in Past Abuses

 By recognizing the state’s role in the 1990 murder of anthropologist Myrna Mack, Guatemalan President Oscar Berger today took an important step in promoting accountability for past human rights violations, Human Rights Watch said.
-The president’s declaration at a ceremony in Guatemala City was in ...
+The president’s ...

 A presidential election is being held tomorrow in which one of the leading candidates stands accused of genocide.
 Efrain Rios Montt, a retired general, is seeking the presidency of Guatemala.
 In the early 1980s he headed a military regime that carried out ...

 Français (Brussels)- The Belgian Parliament's repeal of its landmark "universal jurisdiction" statute is a step backwards in the global fight against the worst atrocities, six human rights groups said today.
 Nonetheless, some cases already being investigated by Belgian courts will ...